MichaelSingh7/game_database/README.md

 I just had to push it online using command ("git push").
 Now as I wanted to push the whole project online, I went to my github page where my repository was saved and clicked settings in the top of the page.
 After this I went to github pages and within there I selected source, as that had a dropdown which was called master branch.
 Once I did this a green section appeared Your site is published at and this allows you to now access the project._

+#### Gitpod

+_For my project I have been using gitpod to create the project, and to commiting the code onto my github.
+I did find it easy as I used the code (git push), it pushed my code instantly without having to enter my username and password.
+This ide is what allowed to create the code, create pages and folders which really form my project.
+I did come across the difficulty as when it timed and I had to refresh the page, I was losing the all the code I had not previously entered.
+This was difficult but I way I worked around this was simply (git commit -m "Enter Commit Here), this stopped me losing my code and it saved it for me._